nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `Storage` class is responsible for the reading and writing of *Food-O-Rama* data.
 Data is stored as .txt files under *'Data'* folder.

-* After every operation writes the names of the Ingredient, weight of Ingredient Stored and weight of Ingredient Wasted, into a text file called `ingredients.txt`.
+* After every operation, writes the names of the Ingredient, weight of Ingredient Stored and weight of Ingredient Wasted, into a text file called `ingredients.txt`.
-* After every operation writes the names of the Dish, weight of Dish Waste and constituents of the Dish if there are any, into a text file called `dishes.txt`.
+* After every operation, writes the names of the Dish, weight of Dish Waste and constituents of the Dish if there are any, into a text file called `dishes.txt`.

 #### Loading Data